 September 8th

-Today we made an unexpected trip to Deer River looking for a repair kit for a bolt hole that Scott found when changing the thermostat housing.
+Today we made an unexpected trip to Deer River looking for a repair kit for a bolt hole that Scott stripped when changing the thermostat housing.

 It was a slow day besides that and eating at The Effie Cafe for the second time in two days.
 If you are ever in Effie check it out.
 The stuffed hash browns were fantastic.